Vanderbilt-GameDev-2025/Assignment3_ChloeNixon/README.md

 This is a 3d scene showing a simple, simulated solar system through colliding dino heads.
 The game is simply playing with the gravity parameters to see how the dinos interacts.

 ## Functionality
 The assignment implemented custom gravity fields through the CustomGravity GD-extension node.
-The class overrides the _integrate_forces function to apply a gravitational force to the child 'planet' towards either a point of collision object, depending on the mode.
+The class overrides the _integrate_forces function to apply a gravitational force to the child 'planet' towards either a point or collision object, depending on the mode.

 ## Controls
-r to restart, and menu widgets to interact with gravity parameters
+R to restart, and menu widgets to interact with gravity parameters

 ## How to run
 1. Clone this repository onto your computer